-- (a) those facilities will be accessible by the bank to a sufficient extent and over a sufficient time period to enable them to conclude that the entity will remain viable for the foreseeable future; and - (b) there is a credible path to repayment without resorting to action outside the normal course of business to realise its assets or discharge its liabilities. - 56.
-If they are able to draw those conclusions, they should be able to conclude that there is no going concern material uncertainty that is required to be disclosed by the bank.
-As for other companies, what constitutes action outside the normal course of business to realise a bank's assets or discharge its liabilities is a matter of judgment and should be considered in the context of the bank's financial flexibility and contingency planning, including its recovery plan. - 57.
+- 58. Where a bank envisages a need to avail itself of such liquidity insurance facilities, the board should be able to conclude that it is not necessary to disclose that matter as a qualification or assumption to its viability statement if the board has a reasonable expectation as to the matters referred to in paragraph 56 (a) and (b) above. - 59.
 These judgments are for the board alone insofar as they relate to the board's reporting responsibilities.
 However, there should be close dialogue with the Bank of England, the PRA and the auditor in these circumstances.
-The Code of Practice for auditors and supervisors signals the importance of those channels of communication between auditors and supervisors being familiar and effective in both normal and troubled times. - 58.
+The Code of Practice for auditors and supervisors signals the importance of those channels of communication between auditors and supervisors being familiar and effective in both normal and troubled times. - 60.
 The approach to the issue being addressed by the bank should take appropriate account of the likely escalation of supervisory intervention under the Proactive Intervention Framework in response to the issue, that ultimately would result in the referral of the entity into the SRR if it is considered that the bank is failing (or is likely to fail) to satisfy its 'threshold conditions' and it is not reasonably likely that alternative action will be taken that would enable it to meet those conditions.
 The board should seek to understand the status of escalation, the factors giving rise to this and the actions being taken to address them.
-Whilst these matters may not be definitive in determining whether there is a material uncertainty, they should be taken into consideration. - 59.
-Where access to the Bank of England's liquidity facilities and/or to ELA is envisaged, the directors and auditors should seek to understand how the Bank of England would assess the solvency of the bank and the credibility of the bank's plans to reach a point where access is no longer required.
-Without a sufficient understanding of this, the board may be unable to obtain a high level of confidence that, if needed, the facilities would be available to the bank. - 60.
-If the board is unable to conclude that there is no going concern material uncertainty that is required to be disclosed (or if the auditors are unable to concur), the directors should seek to understand whether the regulator believes that the entity should be referred into the SRR and, if not, why not. - 61.
-If the directors remain unable to conclude that there is not a going concern material uncertainty (or if the auditors are unable to concur), the directors may conclude that going concern material uncertainty disclosures are required and/or the auditors may conclude that an emphasis of matter or qualified opinion is required. - 62.
-However, in these circumstances, either of these disclosures may be expected to result in a run on the bank.
+Whilst these matters may not be definitive in determining whether a material uncertainty or a qualification or assumption should be disclosed, they should be taken into consideration.

+- 61. Where access to the Bank of England's liquidity facilities and/or to ELA is envisaged, the directors and auditors should seek to understand how the Bank of England would assess the solvency of the bank and the credibility of the bank's plans to reach a point where access is no longer required.
+Without a sufficient understanding of this, the board may be unable to obtain a high level of confidence or a reasonable expectation that, if needed, the facilities would be available to the bank. - 62.
+If the board is unable to conclude that there is no going concern material uncertainty, and no qualification or assumption to the viability statement, that is required to be disclosed (or if the auditors are unable to concur), the directors should seek to understand whether the regulator believes that the entity should be referred into the SRR and, if not, why not. - 63.
+If the directors remain unable to conclude that there is no going concern material uncertainty, and no qualification or assumption to the viability statement, that is required to be disclosed (or if the auditors are unable to concur), the directors may conclude that such disclosures are required and/or the auditors may conclude that an emphasis of matter or qualified opinion or other reference to the matter is required in the auditor's report. - 64.
+However, in these circumstances, any of these disclosures may be expected to result in a run on the bank.
 As a result, the mere expectation of such disclosure may lead to the conclusion that the proposed disclosure would be sufficient grounds to trigger the bank's entry into the SRR and the circumstances should be discussed with the Bank of England and the prudential regulator.
 The directors and auditors should also consider whether there are any other reasons why public disclosure of the bank's actual or potential need to avail itself of liquidity insurance facilities should be made and, if so, the implications in this context.